monadicsystems/okapi/docs/index.md

    For now, there is only one operation for Responder Scripts: `json`.

-   Add Header Scripts also only have one operation: `has`.
+   Add Header Scripts also only have one operation: `using`.

    ```haskell
    {-# LANGUAGE ApplicativeDo #-}